 Rule 11 – Quorum

-No MOS will take place in the absence of a quorum.
-A quorum for convening a MOS will consist of a simple majority of the Signatories present and able to participate, and a minimum of three geographical regions represented, as defined in Annex 2 of the MoU.
+No MOS or plenary session of a MOS will take place in the absence of a quorum.
+A quorum for convening and operating a MOS will consist of a simple majority of the Signatories and a minimum of three geographical regions represented, as defined in Annex 2 of the MOU.

-A quorum for opening a plenary session will consist of one half of the Signatories having delegations at the MOS.
-No plenary session will take place in the absence of a quorum.

 When calculating a quorum REIOs will count for the number of their Member States that are Signatory to the MoU.
 Where no Member State of an REIO is a Signatory to the MoU, the REIO will count as one Signatory when calculating the quorum.

 Rule 12 – Speakers